youngker/apparmor-wiki/apparmor_kernel_development_guide.md

 transitions.
-The current restriction is that nnp must be a subset of the current label so if the current label is A&B&C, nnp might be A&C, but won't be A&D.
+The current restriction is that nnp must be a subset of the current label so if the current label is A&B&C, nnp might be A&C, but won't be A&D. nnp field

-After 4.17 apparmor switched to putting the domain label directly from the cred->security field.
-The task_ctx and rest of the fields moved to to hang of the task->security field.

-Domain transitions now check the task_ctx for change_hat, change_onexec and nnp, and update the cred->security field with a label directly.

-### no new privs (nnp)

-nnp field